rodrigouroz/rodrigouroz/README.md

 Since then I haven't stopped working in IT, taking different roles.

 I love using computers to solve problems and to advance as a society.
 I feel passion in building software, I understood that when I shifted to an Engineering Manager role and still felt the urge to keep coding.
-I recently started working in https://askholidays.vercel.app as a mean to keep at it.

 🔭 I’m currently working on https://sepame.net, a site that processes over 15M records of products in Argentina and index them to be easily searched and compared by location and price.